Huw Jenkins: Pactual sale to UBS Investment Bank and resale to BTG

-Arthur Rutishauser in Sonntagszeitung argued that the way André Esteves acquired 27% of his bank is an example of an insider case: Esteves sold the bank in 2006 for 3.1 billion Swiss Francs to UBS, where at that time Huw Jenkins was a key decision maker, and heavily involved in that transaction.
+Arthur Rutishauser in SonntagsZeitung argued that the way André Esteves acquired 27% of his bank is an example of an insider case: Esteves sold the bank in 2006 for 3.1 billion Swiss Francs to UBS, where at that time Jenkins was a key decision maker, and heavily involved in that transaction.
 Suffering financial constraints linked to the credit crisis, UBS put Pactual up for sale in 2009 as part of an effort to reduce its risk profile and improve its balance sheet.
 Esteves repurchased Pactual in 2009 for 2.5 billion Swiss Francs after being allowed to leave UBS to set up BTG.
-Huw Jenkins left UBS in 2008, and subsequently joined BTG Pactual in 2009 as a consultant, becoming a partner and board member at BTG Pactual in 2010.
+Jenkins left UBS in 2008, and subsequently joined BTG Pactual in 2009 as a consultant, becoming a partner and board member at BTG Pactual in 2010.

-BTG Pactual Purchase of BSI
+BTG Pactual purchase of BSI

 On 14 July 2014, BTG Pactual purchased Banca della Svizzera Italiana (BSI), with the purchase being subject to approval by the Swiss Financial Market Supervisory Authority (FINMA).
-The CEO of FINMA is Mark Branson who was previously the CEO of UBS Securities Japan Ltd. Of significance, Branson reported directly to Huw Jenkins, the CEO of UBS Investment Bank and who is now a partner and director of BTG Pactual.
+The CEO of FINMA is Mark Branson who was previously the CEO of UBS Securities Japan Ltd. Branson reported directly to Jenkins, the CEO of UBS Investment Bank and who is now a partner and director of BTG Pactual.
 Branson also worked alongside André Esteves, now CEO of BTG Pactual while both worked at UBS in its management committee in November 2007 during which time Andre Esteves allegedly committed insider trades.
 Esteves settled the claim brought by the Italian financial regulator in April 2012.
 BTG Pactual announced February 22, 2016 that it had entered into a definitive agreement under which EFG International would acquire BSI.
 FINMA subjected the transaction to a rigorous review, and it was approved on May 26, 2016.
 BTG Pactual maintains a minority stake in EFG International.